-Dr. Luc Berghman was recognized for his accomplishments during the 2017 Patent and Innovations Award Luncheon which was held on Thursday, May 4, 2017.
-This event was put on by the Texas A&M University System Office of Technology Commercialization and spotlights the patents and PVP’s issued to TAMU faculty during 2016.
-The patent of which Dr. Berghman was a co-inventor describes compositions and methods of enhancing immune responses against Influenza A and methods of reducing morbidity associated with an Influenza A infection in chickens
+Dr. Luc Berghman was recognized for his accomplishments during the 2018 Patent and Innovations Award Luncheon which was held on Thursday, May 5, 2018.
+This event was put on by the Texas A&M University System Office of Technology Commercialization and spotlights the patents and PVP’s issued to TAMU faculty during 2017.
+The patent of which Dr. Berghman was a co-inventor describes compositions and methods of enhancing immune responses against Eimeria sp. and methods of reducing morbidity associated with coccidiosis in chickens.

 Congratulations Dr. Berghman!